atareen/mpathic/README.md

 ## Requriements

-MPAthic is written in Python 2.9.7.
-It has been verified to work on Linux and Mac OS X. Installation currently requires a number of other Python packages:
+MPAthic is currently written in Python 2.7.10.
+It will be updated to python 3 soon.
+Installation currently requires a number of other Python packages:

 * Babel==2.5.3
 * backports.functools-lru-cache==1.5